-On or around June 1,2024, with annual review modifications for duration of the VIPR agreement.
+On or around May 1, 2023 with annual review modifications for duration of the VIPR agreement.
 An inactive SAM account will result in agreement suspension.
-Non-response to annual review modifications will also nullify any opportunities to make annual changes to the agreement or participate in the on-ramping process, if available, until the next annual review.
-The Agreement period is for five (5) years from the date of award.
+Non-response also nullifies any opportunities to make annual changes to the agreement or participate in the onboarding process, if available, until the next annual review.